3starblaze/gdextension-util/README.md

 A potentially confusing part are the types -- `GDExtensionTypePtr`, `GDExtensionConstTypePtr`, `GDExtensionUninitializedTypePtr`.
 They are just regular C types that you can access directly and the types of these variables depend on the function we are using.
 Since `rad_to_deg` takes a float and returns a float then we have to use a C double.
 I know this because the size of Godot's `float` is always 8 (as per `gde-api`) and the C type that fits the bill is `double`.

 Now that out of the way, we can compile and run the example and get `3.14rad is equal to 179.908748 deg` (the degrees may vary a bit) in the terminal.
 We have successfully called a global function.

+### Hello ptrcall OS.alert()

+In `src/hello_ptrcall_os_alert.c` we examine how to call `OS` singleton method `alert ( String text, String title="Alert!" )` via ptrcall.

+**ptrcall** is the simplest but also the most unsafe way to call a method.
+When using ptrcall, you pass an array of void pointers which must correctly correspond to the method arguments.
+If the types don't match you will segfault, or, even worse, get garbage output.
+Just treat it like a regular memory hazard you encounter in C.

+Also keep in mind that arrays in C are degraded into regular pointers which means that ptrcall doesn't know the number of elements.
+The practical consequence is that you *must specify* all the default arguments because ptrcall cannot know if optional argument were passed or not.
+This also means that ptrcall can't really be used for vararg methods/functions.

+Anyhow, as we look at the source file, we can see `STORE_GD_EXTENSION` which is a simple macro that saves me some keystrokes and makes `godot_entry` function a bit nicer to look at.
+We also brought some string and string_name helpers, just like previously.
+The main action happens in `do_work` function.

+In order to fetch a singleton, we use `gd_extension.global_get_singleton` function that takes the singleton's class name.
+Once we have the singleton, we need to get `OS.alert` **method bind** which is an object that represents a method.
+Method bind needs a class name, method name and the method hash.
+Once we have the method bind, we can use `gd_extension.object_method_bind_ptrcall`, pass the arguments and see the alert that we spent so much effort to call.
+Also, we pass `NULL` as the last argument because alert has no return type and we have to give something so that our code compiles.

+As we have seen in previous example, treat `GDExtensionConstTypePtr` as a void pointer.
+It can be a native C type, it can be a Godot type, it can be whatever it needs to be.
+We are passing godot strings because the type is String and if the type starts with a capital letter, it's probably a Godot type.
+If it was an int or a float, it would be uint64_t and double in C (as you can see in `builtin_class_sizes` in `gde-api`).